-Psychiatric disease remains a relatively uncharted frontier in medicine.
-The major psychiatric diseases affect a significant proportion of Americans, and the costs in terms of lost years of productivity are enormous for patients and their families.
+Neuropsychiatric diseases remain a relatively uncharted frontier in medicine.
+Major neuropsychiatric diseases affect a significant proportion of Americans, and the costs in terms of lost years of productivity are enormous for patients and their families.

 To this end, the mission of the Pamela Sklar Division of Psychiatric Genomics (DPG) is to promote precision medicine, “an emerging approach for prevention and treatment that takes into account each person’s variability in genes, environment, and lifestyle” across neuropsychiatric diseases.

 Our work in DPG has four major areas of focus that are critical for precision psychiatry.

 - Genetics and genomics: Large-scale genomic studies in clinical populations are detecting genes involved in several psychiatric diseases including bipolar disorder, schizophrenia, and post-traumatic stress disorder (PTSD).
 Researchers are leading initiatives to obtain genomic sequence data from thousands of individuals affected by illnesses in order to increase the number of risk variants.